Q: What are the ages for your summer camp programs?

 Q: How hot does the heat room get?
 Will zippers melt?

-A: The heat room only gets to about 40 C, so anything like zippers, wheels, water shoes and water guns will be totally fine.
+A: The heat room only gets to about 40 C, so anything like zippers, wheels, and water guns will be totally fine.
 Things that cannot go in the heat room include: toiletries (toothpaste, shampoo, soap, etc), sunscreen, bug spray, batteries (flashlights), etc.

 Q: Where do I find the waiver form?
 How can I return it?